Something that I have wanted to do for a long time is take a look at the web’s best About Us pages.

 I didn’t want to go in to too much detail here because I am going to talk about the advantages of each About Us page as we go through them.
 I’m hoping to use this post as a way of showing you what I believe you should be doing on your own page.

-12 of the best About Us pages on the internet
+The best About Us pages on the internet

 Let’s jump right in and start looking at these About pages.
 As always, if you have any other suggestions from sites that I have missed please leave a comment and let me know.
 Even more importantly, if you don’t like one of these pages I would love to hear why not.
 Oh, and these are in no particular order.
 I just couldn’t do it.